AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/RunningProblems.rst

 Log Files
 ~~~~~~~~~~~~~~~~

-The following inputs must be preceeded by "amr."
+The following inputs must be preceded by "amr."

 +-------------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                         | Description                                                           |   Type      | Default   |